folio-org/okapi/doc/guide.md

 ```

 At present, any username is accepted so long as the password is that
-username with "-password" appended.
+username with "`-password`" appended.
 Obviously a real authentication
 module would look up the username/password pair in a user register.

-When successful, /login echoes the login parameters as its response;
+When successful, `/login` echoes the login parameters as its response;
 but more importantly, it also returns a header containing an
 authentication token: